Reducing Heat Islands with Light-Colored Pavers

 At Unilock, we have paver and slab color options that have a high solar reflectance, which qualify them as a material that contributes to heat island reduction.
 Products include: Umbriano™,Series™, and Arcana™(Note: Not all color options of these products qualify).

-The chart to the left outlines the available colors that will reduce surface temperatures, while also meeting the criteria to achieve potential LEED credits for Heat Island Reduction – Non-Roof.
+Explore the Unilock Solar Reflectance chart which outlines the available colors that will reduce surface temperatures, while also meeting the criteria to achieve potential LEED credits for Heat Island Reduction – Non-Roof.

 Heat Island Reduction – Non-Roof: LEED v4.1